ElasticHQ/elasticsearch-HQ/docs/source/installation.rst

 .. note:: For the *Metrics* section to broadcast via websocket, you must have gunicorn set to 1 worker.

+.. note:: The Docker container available on DockerHub is pre-configured to run with gunicorn.

 Troubleshooting
 ---------------